Peace to the Gods and Goddesses of the foundation;

 This event, which began along the equatorial of the Nile Valley, allowed not only for the salvation of the glacial earth, but also for the development and ‘evolution’ of humanity.

-Again, according to the same scientific experts these early agricultural traditions were highly communal, hence the common term for their culture is primitive communism; as Kropotkin continues, “Far from being a primitive form of organization, the family is a very late product of human evolution.
-As far as we can go back in the palæo-ethnology of mankind, we find men living in societies – in tribes similar to those of the highest mammals; and an extremely slow and long evolution was required to bring these societies to the gentile, or clan organization, which, in its turn, had to undergo another, also very long evolution, before the first germs of family, polygamous or monogamous, could appear.”
+Again, according to the same scientific experts these early agricultural traditions were highly communal, hence the common term for their culture is primitive communism; as Kropotkin continues, “far from being a primitive form of organization, the family is a very late product of human evolution.
+As far as we can go back in the palæo-ethnology of mankind, we find men living [mainly] in societies – tribes similar to those of the highest mammals; and an extremely slow and long evolution was required to bring these societies to the gentile, or clan organization, which, in its turn, had to undergo another, also very long evolution, before the first germs of family, polygamous or monogamous, could appear” (Kropotkin 2006; quoted in Islam 2019: 157).

 Having spread their agriculture along the Gulf of southern Mexico long before the continental drift caused the Atlantic to grow to its current Oceanic size, these farming societies were able to form what would soon be the Olmec civilization and empire.
 All this, to a certain degree corresponds to the wandering of Auset and her son until his maturing.

-In the midst of one of them Auset was able to harpoon Setek and virtually kill him.
-At that Setek cried out to Auset for mercy so she used her magic to save him.
+In the midst of one of them Auset was able to harpoon Setekh and virtually kill him.
+At that Setekh cried out to Auset for mercy so she used her magic to save him.

 It is here that Hethor comes in and takes pity on the lost and lonely Horu and calls for the god Djehuti to make for him two new eyes, which he makes using her breast-milk.